yqx7150/DCCN/README.md

 # DCCN
-The Code is created based on the method described in the following paper:
+The Code is created based on the method described in the following papers:
-A comparative study of CNN-based super-resolution methods in MRI reconstruction and its beyond,
+[1] A comparative study of CNN-based super-resolution methods in MRI reconstruction and its beyond,
 W. Zeng, J. Peng, S. Wang, Q. Liu, Signal Processing: Image Communication, vol. 81, 2020.
 https://doi.org/10.1016/j.image.2019.115701.

-# Our Previous ISBI Paper
+[2] A Comparative Study of CNN-based Super-resolution Methods in MRI Reconstruction,
-A Comparative Study of CNN-based Super-resolution Methods in MRI Reconstruction
+W. Zeng, J. Peng, S. Wang, Z. Li, Q. Liu, D. Liang,IEEE 16th ISBI, 2019.

 ## Abstract
 The progress of convolution neural network (CNN) based Super-resolution (SR) has shown its potential in image processing community.
 Meanwhile, Compressed Sensing MRI (CS-MRI) provides the possibility to accelerate the traditional acquisition process of MRI.
 In this work, on the basis of decomposing the cascade network to be a series of alternating CNN-based sub-network and data-consistency sub-network, we investigate the performance of the cascade networks in CS-MRI by employing various CNN-based super-resolution methods in the CNN-based sub-network.
 Furthermore, realizing that existing methods only explore dense connection in the CNN-based sub-network which insufficiently explore the feature information, we propose a dense connected cascade network (DCCN) for more accurate MR reconstruction.
 Specifically, DCCN network densely connects both CNN-based sub-network and data-consistency sub-network, thus takes advantage of the data-consistency of k-space data in a densely connected fashion.
 Experimental results on various MR data demonstrated that DCCN is superior to current cascade networks in reconstruction quality.